 Throughout the course of a project, customers often want additions or changes made, and many construction companies will do it, free of charge.
-Although this may seem like a strong customer service move, it does more damage for your business than you might think.
+Although this may seem like a strong customer service move, it does more damage for your company than you might think.
 Firstly, freebies are difficult to quantify, without actually calculating the labor, equipment, parts and supplies needed.
 By providing freebies, you might be losing a lot more than you might think.
-One way to curtail this is by being transparent with customers and discussing how much extra work will cost from the outset.
+One way to discourage this is by being transparent with customers by discussing how much extra work will cost from the outset.

 Encourage Repeat Business